 Careful and responsible management of public land in trust for future generations.

-We work hand in hand with federal agencies such as the Inyo National Forest and the Bureau of Land Management to sustain healthy public lands and ensure quality experiences for all through trail and road maintenance, habitat restoration, invasive species control, and facilities upkeep with volunteers and paid staff.
+We work hard with federal agencies including the Inyo National Forest and Bureau of Land Management sustaining healthy public lands.
+Join us to ensure quality experiences for all by doing work that needs to get done!
+Our stewardship includes a long history of trail maintenance, habitat restoration, facilities upkeep, and special projects with volunteers and paid staff.